torsh4rk/torsh4rk/README.md

 ### Hi there 👋

-I work as a pentester and in my free time I like to have fun reading, coding, study physics and playing CTFs.
+I work as a pentester and in my free time I like to have fun reading, coding, studying physics and playing CTFs.

 ## Stats